Alexander Thomas Augusta: American Civil War

 The Army Medical Board reconsidered and invited him to take the examination.
 He passed the test on 14 April 1863 and received a major's commission as surgeon for African-American troops.
 He was the United States Army's first African-American physician (of a total of eight) and its highest-ranking African-American officer at the time.
 He was also appointed to lead the Freedman's Hospital in Washington, D.C., in 1863, becoming the first black hospital administrator in U.S. history.

-Some whites resented Augusta's having such a high rank.
+Some white people resented Augusta's having such a high rank.
 He was mobbed in Baltimore while wearing his officer's uniform during May 1863 (where three people were arrested for assault), and in another incident in Washington.
 On October 2, 1863, he was commissioned Regimental Surgeon of the Seventh U.S. Colored Troops.
-In March 1865, he was awarded a brevet promotion to lieutenant colonel, and left the military service the following year at that rank.
+In March 1865, he was awarded a brevet promotion to lieutenant colonel and left the military service the following year at that rank.

 Activism against discrimination

-While in the military, Augusta spoke out about discrimination suffered by African Americans in society.
-On February 1, 1864, Augusta wrote to Judge Advocate Captain C. W. Clippington about discrimination against African-American passengers on the streetcars of Washington, D.C.:

-His letter was printed in New York and Washington newspapers.
-On February 10, 1864, Massachusetts Senator Charles Sumner introduced a resolution in Congress:
+While in the military, Augusta spoke out about the discrimination suffered by African Americans in society.
+On February 1, 1864, Augusta wrote to Judge Advocate Captain C. W. Clippington about discrimination against African-American passengers on the streetcars of Washington, D.C..
+Dr. Augusta's letter was printed in New York and Washington newspapers and read aloud in Congress on February 10, 1864, by Massachusetts Senator Charles Sumner:

-To support his resolution, Sumner read to the assemblage Dr. Augusta's letter.
+Sumner introduced a resolution in Congress, supported by his reading of the letter to the assemblage:

-Edward Bates, the Attorney General in President Abraham Lincoln's cabinet, belittled the incident and senators who supported Sumner.
-He was a slaveholder but earlier in his career in St. Louis, Missouri, Bates had acted as defense counsel for enslaved persons in freedom suits.
+Edward Bates, the Attorney General in President Abraham Lincoln's cabinet, belittled the incident and the senators who supported Sumner.
+He was a slaveholder, but earlier in his career in St. Louis, Missouri, had acted as defense counsel for enslaved persons in freedom suits.

 In 1865 Augusta wrote a letter to Major General Lewis Wallace, protesting the unequal treatment of African-American train passengers, who were forced to sit in segregated sections.
 That letter preceded the Plessy v.
-Ferguson case which challenged racial segregation on public transportation in the U.S. On March 13, 1865, Augusta was brevetted to the rank of lieutenant colonel.
+Ferguson case, which challenged racial segregation on public transportation in the U.S.

 On February 26, 1868, Augusta testified before the United States Congressional Committee on the District of Columbia with regard to Mrs. Kate Brown.
 Mrs. Brown, an employee of Congress and an African American, had been injured when an employee of the Alexandria, Washington, and Georgetown Railroad forcibly ejected her from a passenger car.
-The railroad was prohibited by its federal charter from discrimination against passengers because of race.
+The railroad was prohibited by its federal charter from discriminating against passengers because of race.